The first stable homotopy groups of motivic spheres: Slices of spheres and the first Hopf map

-Here $\wedge^d$ ($d$ is short for diagonal in order to distinguish it from the convolution product, for which there is no such map) stands for the levelwise smash product with respect to the grading.
-This follows as in the proof of Theorem \ref{theorem:sphereslices} by considering the full slice functor $\s_*$ instead of a fixed slice functor.
+Here $\wedge^d$ ($d$ is short for ``diagonal'' in order to distinguish it from the convolution product, for which there is no such map) stands for the levelwise smash product with respect to the grading.
+This follows as in the proof of Theorem \ref{theorem:sphereslices} by considering the full slice functor $\s_*$.
 Likewise, there is a canonical weak equivalence of graded associative $\M \Lambda$-algebras

 Finally, applying the weak equivalence of graded associative $\M \Lambda$-algebras